jasmo2/document/top10RoRMistakes/top10RoRMistakes.md

 ## Sensitive data into repositories
 ##### [Sensitive data in git repositories](http://blog.arvidandersson.se/2013/06/10/credentials-in-git-repos).
 The previous article gives us an idea of how the important data like cloud credentials and/or databases credentials should be keep out of git scope by adding them to *__.__gitignore* file.
 Although, **RoR** provides *environment variables* to help protect sensitive data, people get used to rails "magic", which makes them forget to ignore sensitive data files and leave to security flaw open in your repository.
+Keep in mind code leave on public repositories, open the gates to the attacker to get all kind of information that will compromise your application.

-The usual files that need to be ignore on an **RoR** project is:
+The usual files that need to be ignore on an **RoR** project are:
++ config/initializers/secret_token.rb
++ config/secrets.yml
++ config/database.yml

 ## Testing, Whats that for?